MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

    * Terms and conditions
    * Multifactor authentication

 3. After enrollment, the device user is immediately notified of your compliance policies, and must update their device settings to meet requirements.
-This is the last step before the device is granted access to work resources.
+Compliance checks are the last step before the device is granted access to work resources.

+   > [TIP]
-If this is your first time deploying enrollment profiles with Intune, or you're trying a new configuration, start small and use a staged approach.
+   > If this is your first time deploying enrollment profiles with Intune, or you're trying a new configuration, start small and use a staged approach.
 Assign the enrollment profile to a pilot or test group.
 After initial testing, add more users to the pilot group.
 If everything is going well, assign the enrollment profile to more pilot groups.
 For more information and suggestions, see the [Planning guide: Step 5 - Create a rollout plan](intune-planning-guide.md#step-5---create-a-rollout-plan).

 ## Pre-enrollment configurations
 This section describes the general enrollment features and profiles available in Microsoft Intune.
 Configure these settings prior to enrollment.